-Our mediation are not based on gimmicks but rather on realistic assessment and analysis and hard negotiation.
+Our mediation is not based on gimmicks but rather on realistic assessment and analysis and hard negotiation.
 We work hard to help you settle your dispute.
 We use countless mediation tools in our mediator’s toolbox to try and facilitate an agreement.

 Mediation starts when the parties sign a written agreement.
 A sufficiently detailed written agreement must be provided to the Mediator.

-Attendance by appropriate decision makers greatly enhances the chances of successful dispute resolution.
+Attendance by appropriate decision-makers greatly enhances the chances of successful dispute resolution.
 Each side is encouraged to ensure that any person whose approval is needed for resolution attend the mediation.

 We encourage each party to submit a mediation brief if there are multiple issues to be mediated.